Scaarus/nativedb/camera/DestroyAllCams.md

 ## Parameters
 * **ShouldApplyAcrossAllThreads**: If true, ALL script-controlled cameras are destroyed, no matter which script thread owns them.
 Note that this can result in conflicts between concurrent script threads, so this must be used with caution.
+(Default value: `False`)